sergiords/ignite-hands-on/src/main/resources/static/part6_cluster.md

 =========
 ## Cluster Nodes and Groups: Checks

-Ensure second message in only displayed in **server node 1 and 2**.
+Ensure second message is only displayed in **server node 1 and 2**.

 For the first message, well, it depends on your machine.